Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 ### Individual Intent

-Each intent trained to the NLU is assigned a score that provides virtual agent designers feedback on the quality of the intent recognition relative to all other intents.
+Each intent trained to the NLU is assigned a score that provides AI Agent designers feedback on the quality of the intent recognition relative to all other intents.
 The feedback window provides two pieces of information:

 - The overall NLU score for the intent
 - The names of any intents that have overlapping example sentences